My research spans comparative and global politics of climate change, environment, and energy, focusing on four principal strands:

 Deliberative democracy and climate change governance

-I am co-Principal Investigator on the Citizens’ Climate research project funded by the Irish Environmental Protection Agency, the aim of which is to identify lessons from Ireland’s Citizens’ Assembly deliberations on climate change.
-I am currently undertaking scoping research funded by the European Climate Foundation to examine the potential of citizens’ assemblies to contribute to climate governance in the EU.
+I was co-Principal Investigator on the Citizens’ Climate research project funded by the Irish Environmental Protection Agency, the aim of which was to identify lessons from Ireland’s Citizens’ Assembly deliberations on climate change.
+I was also funded by the European Climate Foundation to contribute to the development of the Knowledge Network on Climate Assemblies.

 European Union environmental governance and its relationship with the wider world